Vizzuality/marxan-cloud/infrastructure/README.md

 - `REGISTRY_PASSWORD`: The password to access the Azure.
 Get from `Base`'s `container_registry_password`
 - `BASTION_SSH_PRIVATE_KEY`: The ssh private key to access the bastion host.
 Get it by connection to the bastion host using SSH, and generating a new public/private SSH key pair.

+Additional Github Actions Secrets need to be set, as required by the [frontend application](../app/README.md#env-variables) and injected by the corresponding [Github workflow](../.github/workflows/publish-marxan-docker-images.yml) that builds the Frontend app docker image.

 ## How to deploy

 Deploying the included Terraform project is done in steps: